Not so long ago, I went into my colleagues’ office and declared I was going to propose a research project for an upcoming professional learning day.

 The thing is, knitting is a wonderfully contradictory combination of an activity that calms the mind whilst also strengthening it.
 While the repetitive actions soothe you, other parts of your brain are occupied with imagining what the finished garment will look like and yet others are focussed on how good it will feel to complete such a huge achievement.
 It’s a whole-brain workout!

 This comprehensive brain exercise session is doing amazing things for your fine motor skills, thanks to fact that almost every part of your brain is engaged while you knit.
-Here’s a run-down of exactly what’s going on, as Kathryn Harper explains in her Lifehack article on knitting:
+Here’s a run-down of exactly which areas of your brain are involved in the knitting process, as Kathryn Harper explains in her Lifehack article:

 … the frontal lobe (which guides rewards processing, attention and planning), the parietal lobe (which handles sensory information and spatial navigation), the occipital lobe (which processes visual information), the temporal lobe (which is involved in storing memories and interpreting language and meaning) and the cerebellum (which coordinates precision and timing of movement) … (Click here to read the whole article.)